mikke89/RmlUiDoc/pages/rcss/user_interface.md

 `vertical`{:.value}
 : Enable automatic navigation in the vertical directions.
 Equivalent to setting `none`{:.value} to the horizontal navigation properties, and `auto`{:.value} to the vertical navigation properties.

+`tree-order`{:.value}
+: Enable navigation by document tree-order.
+Equivalent to setting `tree-order`{:.value} to all the navigation properties.

+The shorthand can also set multiple properties in box order: up, right, down, left.
+Example: `nav: tree-order none`{:.value} sets `tree-order`{:.value} to the up and down directions, and `none`{:.value} to the horizontal directions.

 ### Focus: the 'focus' property
 {:#focus}